Safeguarding - Everyone's ResponsibilityWe are driven by our desire to provide a positive, safe and stimulating environment.

-Tinsley Meadows Primary School is passionate about and committed to safeguarding and promoting the welfare of children and young people.
+Tinsley Meadows Primary Academy is passionate about and committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff and visitors to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
-All concerns are passed through the members of staff who are trained as “Designated Child Protection Officers” in school in compliance with the “sharing of information” guidance.

 Tinsley Meadows Primary School has a robust policy in place for ensuring the well being of our children.
 This policy underpins our practice and values shared by every single member of staff in our school.